 Although the concrete source of the data they attained from the web is unclear, according to this source, the average cost per lead of content marketing is $92.

-During my research, I couldn’t find the particular cost per lead data for real estate content marketing, so the above number may be a bit higher or lower, but it still gives a good ballpark.
+During my research, I couldn’t find the particular cost per lead data for real estate content marketing.

 The Real Estate Lead Cost of Email Marketing